 - Guide your client through the process of developing his or her Value Proposition.
 Start with the employer’s buying motivators, then work through your client’s supporting qualifications and added value.

 - Once the three components are documented, work with your client to connect them into an effective branding message.
 As your client’s Value Proposition takes shape, tweak the message so that it reads as a convincing, unforgettable statement.

 - Only when your client is comfortable with the Value Proposition will he or she be able to articulate it persuasively.
 Work with your client to create an effective networking statement or “elevator speech” that communicates the Value Proposition.
 You can expand your client’s abilities in employment interviews by practicing responses to questions like “tell me about yourself,” “why should I hire you?” and “what do you have to offer that the other candidates don’t have?”

 Help your client to articulate the Value Proposition in networking sessions, in employment interviews, and even in negotiation sessions.
 Ensure that your client’s résumé, cover letter, business card, and other self-marketing documents display the Value Proposition consistently.
 The more confident your client becomes in delivering the message, the clearer the employer will understand what is being offered.

-Career Professionals of Canada offers employment consultants and other career practitioners a wide range of resources, four self-study certifications , and a comprehensive series of courses covering all aspects of presenting a holistic Value Proposition.
+Career Professionals of Canada offers employment consultants and other career practitioners a wide range of resources, five self-study certifications , and a comprehensive series of courses covering all aspects of presenting a holistic Value Proposition.

 Helping clients to market and sell their value is vital.
 Once they’ve developed and practiced their Value Proposition, they are able to deploy it throughout a job search.
 When their concise, consistent, and compelling message becomes ingrained, they will naturally feel more confident and will undoubtedly secure a fantastic job offer as a result.